Postgraduate Certificate, Postgraduate Diploma, MSc

 Our courses are regularly restructured to improve their effectiveness and efficiency in meeting both academic and professional requirements.
 Modules relate to the Public Relations Education and Training Matrix developed with, and endorsed by, the Chartered Institute of Public Relations and the Public Relations Consultants Association.

-The course includes six compulsory modules, two optional modules and a dissertation.
-The taught elements of the course are in two semesters which run from September until December and from mid-February until the end of May.
+The course includes six modules, comprising 3 compulsory and 3 optional modules, and a dissertation.
+The taught elements of the course are in two semesters which run from September until December and from January until the end of May.
 Master's students are then expected to spend the summer carrying out a Research Project and to submit a 12,000-word Dissertation in August.

 Lectures, seminars and workshops.
 Methods of assessment include exams, essays, case studies, presentations and practical reports.
 For some of the more practical modules students are required to produce a portfolio of work which they can present to potential employers at job interviews.

 This listing is based on the current curriculum and changes may be made to the course in response to new curriculum developments and innovations.
 The module information is currently linking to the 2016/17 module listing and the information for 2017/18 will be made available on 21st April 2017.